sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ### Lesson: use the race detector

-If you run the ideal implementation with multiple CPUs and enable the race detector, you get a runtime error indicating the data race.
+If you run the ideal implementation with multiple CPU's and enable the race detector, you get a runtime error indicating the data race.
 If you create your own simulation in Go, you can use the race detector to check that you're synchronizing access to shared resources properly.

 ## Locking